Home > Warren Center Seminars

 Warren Center Seminars

-The following is a list of seminars and reading groups that will be hosted by the Warren Center in the spring semester.
+The following is a list of seminars and reading groups that will be hosted by the Warren Center in the fall semester.
 For more detailed information please contact the seminar coordinators or the Warren Center.
 For the most up-to-date information on upcoming seminar events, please visit the calendar.

-Circum-Atlantic Studies Seminar.
-This group reads and treats scholarship that is interdisciplinary in nature, focuses on at least two of the following regions – Africa, Europe, Latin America, the Caribbean, and North America – and treats some aspect of the trans-Atlantic slave trade, colonialism, and/or postcolonialism.
+Circum-Atlantic Studies Seminar: This group reads and treats scholarship that is interdisciplinary in nature, focuses on at least two of the following regions – Africa, Europe, Latin America, the Caribbean, and North America – and treats some aspect of the trans-Atlantic slave trade, colonialism, and/or postcolonialism.
 The first meeting will be on Wednesday, September 24 at 4 p.m. in Buttrick 123.
 Guest speakers this fall include Philip Kaisary (law, University of Warwick) on Wednesday, November 12 at 4 p.m. in Buttrick 123.
 Seminar coordinators: Celso Castilho (history) email@example.com and Jane Landers (history) firstname.lastname@example.org.

-Group for Pre-modern Cultural Studies.
-The purpose of the group is to serve as a forum for those with interests in pre-modern studies, including not only history but language and literature, chiefly, though not exclusively, Greek, Hebrew, and Latin, as well as music, art, and culture.
+Group for Pre-modern Cultural Studies: The purpose of the group is to serve as a forum for those with interests in pre-modern studies, including not only history but language and literature, chiefly, though not exclusively, Greek, Hebrew, and Latin, as well as music, art, and culture.
 The group meets monthly to discuss ongoing research by a faculty member, recent publications in the field, or the work of a visiting scholar.
 The first meeting will be on Wednesday, September 17 at noon in Sarratt 189.
 The first guest speaker for the semester will be Giuseppe Mazzotta (Italian, Yale University) on Friday, September 26 at 12 p.m. with location tbd.
-Seminar coordinators: Deann Armstrong (English) firstname.lastname@example.org, Bill Caferro (history) email@example.com and Leah Marcus (English) firstname.lastname@example.org.
+Seminar coordinators: Deann Armstrong (English) firstname.lastname@example.org, Bill Caferro (history) email@example.com, and Leah Marcus (English) firstname.lastname@example.org.

-Literature and Law Seminar.
-This reading group will meet to discuss current approaches, new challenges, and new possibilities that are offered to legal and literary scholars when they use insights from both fields to illuminate their work.
+Literature and Law Seminar: This reading group will meet to discuss current approaches, new challenges, and new possibilities that are offered to legal and literary scholars when they use insights from both fields to illuminate their work.
 The seminar welcomes anyone interested in the many topics now addressed in this field, including the use of obscenity laws to regulate creative work, the representation of law in literature, law as literature, the application of literary methods to legal texts, the challenges of constructing "characters" appropriate to literary and legal settings, and the revitalization of law through reference to humanistic texts and approaches.
 Seminar coordinator: Robert Barsky (French and Italian) firstname.lastname@example.org.